maueroats/teaching/content/intermediate-cs/typed/checkers/outline.md

 The game development process has several steps:

-1. Examples: write down several examples showing different situations that will occur in the game.
+1. [Examples]({{% relref "./model" %}}): write down several examples showing different situations that will occur in the game.
 Make sure you consider all of the possiblities.
-In checkers, this should include winning and you should consider whether you are going to allow double jumps and forced jumps.
-(Both of those can be added in later.
-I consider them "advanced" topics.)

-2. Model: decide on the model you will use for the game.
+2. [Model]({{% relref "./model#model-structure" %}}): decide on the model you will use for the game.

 3. Draw handler.
+Show whose move it is as well as drawing the board.

-4. Support functions:
+4. Support functions: we will practice function design (including writing check-expects) to make functions we will need.

     * `is-occupied?: (Listof Piece) Posn -> Boolean`
     * `is-my-piece?: Integer Piece -> Boolean`
     * `legal-move?: Game Posn -> Boolean`
     * `take-piece: (Listof Piece) Posn -> (Listof Piece)`

+5. Mouse handler.
+The logic of interacting with the pieces can be a little complex if you want all of the details.

+    * `click->board-coord: Posn -> Posn`: Convert from screen
+      coordinates to the board coordinates.